Key Takeaways

 - Choose whole grain breads, crackers, cereals, and side dishes when possible.

-- Opt for whole fresh fruits and vegetables instead of smoothies or juiced products.
+- Opt for whole fresh fruits and vegetables instead of smoothies or juices.

 Healthy Fats